-- Attending all school-wide planning committee meetings, and signing the Sign-In sheet. - Making suggestions and recommendations to the committee. - Reporting the discussions and decisions from the committee meetings to the group the member represents. - Assist in writing the school-wide plan
+- Attend all school-wide planning committee meetings and sign the sign-in sheet. - Making suggestions and recommendations to the committee. - Reporting the discussions and decisions from the committee meetings to the group the member represents. - Assist in writing the school-wide plan